Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section Theorems for cell decompositions of tropical varieties.

 By elementary cellular homology and homotopy theory \cite{Hatcher, Whitehead}, we immediately obtain a Lefschetz Section Theorem for homotopy and homology groups:

-\begin{mcor} Let $X\subset \TR^d$ be a smooth, affine $n$-dimensional tropical variety, and let $H$ denote a tropical hypersurface to $X$.
+\begin{mcor} Let $X\subset \mathbb{A}^d$ be a smooth $n$-dimensional tropical variety, and let $H$ denote a chamber complex.
 Then the inclusion $X\cap H \hookrightarrow X$ induces an isomorphism of homotopy groups resp.\ integral homology groups up to dimension $n-2$, and a surjection in dimension $n-1$. \end{mcor}

 \begin{rem} Throughout, every tropical variety is considered to be endowed with a triangulation.
-This is of no further use than merely to allow us to analyze varieties using methods from combinatorial and PL topology.
-In particular, the triangulation at hand often need not be specified.
-For concreteness, one may for instance consider it endowed with the natural coarsest triangulation obtained from the face structure of the moment polytope, cf.\ \cite{ms}, or more generally by induction on the dimension, the balancing property and a basic local-to-global convexity theorem \cite{Tietze} that proves the convexity of every coarsest cell. \end{rem}
+This is of no further use than merely to allow us to analyse varieties using methods from combinatorial and PL topology.
+In particular, the triangulation at hand does not need to be specified in our setting. \end{rem}

-Since $H$ contains no lines, it parts tropical affine space into pointed polyhedra, it suffices to treat each of the components separately in the proof of Theorem~\ref{mthm:lef_t_trop_aff}.

-\begin{mlem} Let $X$ denote a smooth tropical $n$-dimensional variety in $\TR^d$, and let $P$ denote any closed pointed convex $d$-polyhedron or $d$-polytope in $\TR^d$.
+\begin{mlem} Let $X$ denote a smooth tropical $n$-dimensional variety in $\mathbb{A}^d$, and let $P$ denote any closed pointed convex $d$-polyhedron or $d$-polytope in $\mathbb{A}^d$.
 Then $X\cap P$ is obtained from $X\cap \partial_{|\mo} P$ by successively attaching cells of dimension $n$. \end{mlem} Here $\partial_{|\mo} P$ is the \emph{mobile part} of $\partial P$, i.e.,

-\begin{proof} As usual for the use of Morse theory here, we use the ``bounded support'' of $X$ for the underlying smooth structure of $\TR^d$, cf.\ Section~\ref{ssec:bsp}.
-Consider a continuous function $\wt{f}:{P} \longrightarrow \RR^{\ge 0}$ that \begin{compactenum}[(1)] \item is smooth in the interior of $P$, \item has strictly convex superlevel sets $\wt{f}^{-1}[t,\infty)$ for every $t>0$ and \item such that $\wt{f}^{-1}\{0\}=\partial_{|\mo} P$. \end{compactenum} We may furthermore assume (by perturbing the function) that $\wt{f}$ is smooth when restricted to any stratum of $X$, and that the gradient of $f$ is uniformly outwardly oriented at infinity.
-With this, for every stratum $\sigma^\circ$, the critical function $\wt{f}_{|\sigma^\circ}:\sigma^\circ \rightarrow \RR^{\ge 0}$ has at most one critical value (namely, a minimum), cf.\ Lemma~\ref{lem:smt_observation_on_level sets}.
-Therefore, the critical points of $f$ are distinct, and finite in number, so that $f$ is a proper Morse function on~$X$.
-We may furthermore assume that the critical values of are distinct.
-Let $X_{\le s}\defeq X\cap f^{-1}(-\infty,s]$.